Henry Segerstrom: Cultural leadership and philanthropy

-This institutional alliance was recognized on June 7, 2010, when Carnegie Hall presented Henry T. Segerstrom with the fourth Annual Medal of Excellence.
-The Carnegie Hall Medal of Excellence honors an executive whose accomplishments in the corporate sector complement Carnegie Hall's stature as one of the premier performance venues in the world.
-At the Gala, Clive Gillinson, Carnegie Hall's Executive and Artistic Director, presented Henry T. Segerstrom with a Proclamation declaring June 7, 2010, Segerstrom Center for the Arts Day in New York.
+A pioneering alliance between Carnegie Hall and the Segerstrom Center for the Arts brought programming from Carnegie Hall's Ancient Paths, Modern Voices festival celebrating Chinese culture to Southern California.
+This resulted in a West Coast festival presented by the Philharmonic Society of Orange County and prominent partner institutions.
+This marked the first time that Carnegie Hall's live festival programming reached audiences outside New York City.
+On June 7, 2010, Carnegie Hall presented him with the fourth Annual Medal of Excellence, which honors an executive whose accomplishments in the corporate sector complement Carnegie Hall's stature as one of the premier performance venues in the world.
+At the Gala, Clive Gillinson, Carnegie Hall's Executive and Artistic Director, presented Segerstrom with a Proclamation declaring June 7, 2010, Segerstrom Center for the Arts Day in New York.